All Guides

 Things Nobody Warns You About

 Bureaucracy is slow.
-INAMI appointments, bank account openings, utility setups — everything takes longer than you expect.
-Accept this, bring a book, and don't schedule anything important on the day you're doing government errands.
+INAMI appointments, bank account openings, utility setups - everything takes longer than you expect.
+Accept this early.
+Bring a book.
+Don't schedule anything important on a day when you're doing government errands.

 WhatsApp is everything.
-All communication in Mexico runs through WhatsApp — with your landlord, your doctor's office, your contractor, your bank, everyone.
+All communication in Mexico runs through WhatsApp - your landlord, your doctor's office, your contractor, your bank.
 Download it before you arrive.

 The social life is what you make of it.
 Mazatlan won't deliver community to your door.
-Show up to events, say yes to invitations, join the Facebook groups actively, and you'll quickly be embedded in a great social network.
+Show up to events, say yes to invitations, be active in the Facebook groups, and you'll have a regular social circle within weeks.

 Things break, and fixing them takes patience.
-Maintenance culture is different.
-Have the plumber's WhatsApp, the electrician's WhatsApp, and a sense of humor.
+Maintenance culture is different here.
+Have the plumber's WhatsApp, the electrician's WhatsApp, and a sense of humor about timelines.

-You'll love it.
-Overwhelmingly, expats who commit to Mazatlan end up staying far longer than planned.
-The lifestyle, cost, weather, and community have a way of making you never want to leave.
+You'll probably stay longer than you planned.
+Most expats who commit to Mazatlan end up extending.
+The lifestyle, the cost, the weather, and the community have a way of keeping people here.

 Free Guide